SAWE

-The Society of Allied Weight Engineers (SAWE) is a professional society of engineers that pertains to the specific field of Mass Properties.
+The Society of Allied Weight Engineers (SAWE) is a professional society of engineers that pertains to the specific field of mass properties.

-The SAWE

 The Society of Allied Weight Engineers is an international organization whose primary purpose is to promote the recognition of “Mass Properties Engineering” as a specialized branch of engineering.
 The Society is organized into 22 chapters with members from across the United States, Brazil, Europe, United Kingdom, and Canada.

-History of the SAWE
+History

 The Society of Aeronautical Weight Engineers was organized in 1939 in Los Angeles, California, and was incorporated as a nonprofit organization April 2, 1941.
 As membership grew to include engineers associated with shipbuilding, land transportation, and other allied industries and technologies, the Society name was changed on January 1, 1973 to the Society of Allied Weight Engineers, Inc.

-Purpose of the SAWE
+Purpose

 The Society offers to members and industry a medium for the pooling and exchange of data and experience at local and regional levels, fostering a higher degree of efficiency in Mass Properties Engineering topics.
 Regular chapter, regional and international meetings provide an opportunity for mass properties engineers to meet and to discuss mutual problems, procedures and specifications, thus broadening their individual horizons and becoming better informed.

 The aims of the Society are focused on several key areas, among which are: